Privify-pw/web-help/README.md

 - Fork, make changes on a feature branch, run lint/build, and submit a PR.
 - Follow existing code style and add unit tests for new features.

+## Security Considerations

+This library uses `gray-matter` for parsing frontmatter in markdown files.
+Gray-matter uses `eval` internally for YAML parsing.
+This is safe when:

+- Processing trusted markdown content from your own codebase
+- Using the CLI tools to generate content
+- Not parsing user-submitted markdown in production

+For user-generated content, implement server-side validation and sanitization.

 ## License

 MIT — see LICENSE file.